patrickk00/patrickk00/README.md

-🎓 Master's Degree candidate in Data Science at University of Milano-Bicocca
+🎓 Master's Degree in Data Science at University of Milano-Bicocca

 📚 Bachelor's Degree in Economics for Banks, Insurance and Financial Institutions at University of  Milano-Bicocca